PM Imran slashes petrol prices by Rs10, power tariff by Rs5 as part of relief measures for public

 He said that there would be no increase in petrol and electricity prices until the next budget.

 He reiterated that the IT sector, which included companies and freelancers, had been exempted from paying taxes, adding that they would also not face any restrictions on foreign exchange.
-Further, IT startups no longer have to pay capital gains tax, he said.
+Further, IT startups would no longer have to pay capital gain tax, he said.

-Talking about industries, the prime minister said that anyone wishing to set up an industry in Pakistan or invest would not be "asked any questions".
+Talking about industries, the prime minister said that anyone wishing to set up an industry in Pakistan or invest in the sector would not be "asked any questions".
 He said that he would announce a complete package for this sector later.

 Moreover, overseas Pakistanis who invest in industries or carry out a joint venture will get a five-year tax holiday, he said.

-Under the Kamyab Jawan programme, he said that the country's youth and farmers would be given interest-free loans while needy people would also be given subsidised loans to build homes.
+Under the Kamyab Jawan programme, he said that the country's youth and farmers would be given interest-free loans while low-income citizens would be given subsidised loans to build homes.
 "Loans worth Rs407 billion will be disbursed during two years."

 The prime minister expressed satisfaction at the fact that banks had been persuaded to give loans to low-income citizens, noting that so far they had approved Rs150bn in loans.